hl7-be/public-health/README.md

-Bevolkingsonderzoek IG
+PopulationScreening IG
 ---

 ###
 # General
-For analysis purposes in search of the perfect implementation for Bevolkingsonderzoeken
+For analysis purposes in search of the perfect implementation for PopulationScreeningen

 ## Publication
 This ImplementationGuide is published in the following locations: